Home » By Course » Appetizers » Puff Pastry Christmas Tree

 How to Make a Puff Pastry Christmas Tree

 Pull-apart bread is one of our favorite snacks, and this holiday version is also a winner!
-It’s a bread and dip in one, and takes just 50 minutes to make from start to finish, including baking time.
 With easy prep and easy ingredients, you get a festive appetizer that looks like it came right out of a Pinterest board.

 Scroll to the bottom of this post for a printable recipe card with a full list of ingredients, measurements, and step-by-step instructions.